 Addiction can sit at the centre of a number of other social, physical and psychological problems.
-In recent years, death and ill-health linked to drug and alcohol abuse has soared to record levels, while Government cuts to public health budgets are seriously limiting what support can be offered to people seeking help.
+In recent years, death and ill-health linked to drug and alcohol abuse has soared to record levels, while Government cuts to public health budgets have seriously limited what support can be offered to people seeking help.

-Spending on drug and alcohol support services across England has been slashed by 16% over the past four years; the result is a vicious cycle in which the needs of vulnerable people are not being met.
+Spending on drug and alcohol support services across England has been slashed by 18% (equivalent to £162m) over the past four years; the result is a vicious cycle in which the needs of vulnerable people are not being met.

 We understand that addiction has an impact on every area of a person’s life.
 We work in partnership with other agencies to address an individual’s specific needs, raising their awareness of the damage caused by drug and alcohol abuse and supporting them to move on to a positive future.

 We know that the journey to recovery may not be straightforward and can often involve relapses.
 We stick with people at every step of the way and never give up.

 Our drug and alcohol work

 We offer specialist housing support for people with substance misuse issues.
 Our services offer 24-hour support and short-stay accommodation for poly drug users with complex needs, plus second stage units for those who no longer require 24-hour supported housing.
 We also address financial and social inclusion, and training and employment, and work with people to address anti-social and offending behaviour.